Cognitive Behavioral Therapy vs. Psychotherapy: Main Differences

 Some individuals may benefit more from a structured, tool-based approach like CBT, whereas others may find the introspective nature of psychodynamic psychotherapy more suitable for addressing their distress.

+The choice of an approach depends on individual client needs, preferences, and the severity of their mental illness.
 Mental health professionals often tailor their approach to provide the most effective support and treatment plan for each case.

 Underlying Techniques in CBT and Psychotherapy